-\$./uninstall
+'''

+$ ./uninstall

+'''

 - 3. Select the components to be removed, or press Enter to remove all components. - 4.
-If the Metrics Engine is running, press Enter to shutdown the server before continuing. - 5.
+If the server is running, press Enter to shutdown the server before continuing. - 5.
 Manually remove any remaining files or directories, if required.

-Install the Metrics Engine Web Console
+Install the Web Console

-The Metrics Engine Web Console provides configuration and schema management functionality in addition to monitoring and server information.
+The Web Console provides configuration and schema management functionality in addition to monitoring and server information.
 Like the dsconfig configuration tool, all changes made using the Web Console are recorded in logs/config-audit.log.

-The Management Console must be deployed in a servlet container that supports the servlet API 2.5 or later.
+The Web Console must be deployed in a servlet container that supports the servlet API 2.5 or later.

-Note The Management Console supports JBoss 7.1.1 or later.
+Note The Web Console supports JBoss 7.1.1 or later.